mcraiha/avaloniaui.net/wwwroot/docs/binding/reactiveui.md

+Title: ReactiveUI
+Order: 50
+---

+Avalonia ships its own fork of [ReactiveUI](https://reactiveui.net) in  `Avalonia.ReactiveUI`.

-For [WhenActivated](https://reactiveui.net/docs/handbook/when-activated/) to work, you need to use custom base classes from `Avalonia.ReactiveUI` package, such as `ReactiveWindow<TViewModel>` or `ReactiveUserControl<TViewModel>`.
+For [WhenActivated](https://reactiveui.net/docs/handbook/when-activated/) to work, you need to use custom base classes from the `Avalonia.ReactiveUI` package, such as `ReactiveWindow<TViewModel>` or `ReactiveUserControl<TViewModel>`.
 Of course, you can also implement the `IViewFor<TViewModel>` interface by hand in your class, but ensure to store the `ViewModel` inside an `AvaloniaProperty`.
 [Activation and deactivation](https://reactiveui.net/docs/handbook/when-activated/) feature will work for your view model only in case you put an empty `WhenActivated` block right before a call to  `AvaloniaXamlRenderer.Load(this)`.
 See an example:

 ```cs
 public class ViewModel : ReactiveObject, ISupportsActivation